IMG_4634

 Author: TLN

-Systemic Barriers to Breastfeeding in the Black Community
+Systemic barriers to breastfeeding in the Black community

-This Black History Month and every month, we aim to raise awareness of the systemic injustices aimed at Black lactating parents, actively reframe the Black breastfeeding narrative by centering Black breastfeeding joy, and advocate for policies and organizations like—Chocolate Milk Cafe—that support the Black lactating community.
+This Black History Month and every month, we aim to raise awareness of the systemic injustices aimed at Black lactating parents, actively reframe the Black breastfeeding narrative by centering Black breastfeeding joy, and advocate for policies and organizations like Chocolate Milk Cafe that support the Black lactating community

 Offering peer-to-peer support for Black lactating parents, Chocolate Milk Cafe creates “sacred space where families that are part of the African Diaspora can be supported and empowered to breastfeed and provide human milk to their children.”
 We interviewed LaShanda Dandrich, IBCLC and Chocolate Milk Cafe’s Director of Facilitators, for her expert insight on providing Black families the care they deserve.